-Applies to: Microsoft Outlook 2010 configured with Microsoft Exchange Server accounts
+Applies to: Microsoft Outlook 2010 and up configured with Microsoft Exchange Server accounts

 When you move from one Microsoft Exchange service to another, such as from an internal Exchange server to Office365, and want to retain the current profile, you cannot remove the original Exchange account from your profile.